 Front view of the air vent.

-Once the system was refilled and pressurised the air could be heard coming from the SpiroVent RV2 and after approx 20 minutes with the pump running on its maximum speed, no more air was coming from the vent and the entire system seemed to be running quieter.
+Once the system was refilled and pressurised the air could be heard coming from the SpiroVent RV2 and after approx 20 minutes with the pump running at its maximum speed, no more air was coming from the vent and the entire system seemed to be running quieter.